Build Process

 Client team

 Members from your school/college/campus unit who will be most involved in the planning and creation of your new website.
-Some or all of the following roles may overlap depending on the size of your campus unit and what resources you have available (many smaller departments just have one representative working on their website transition).
+Some or all of the following roles may overlap depending on the size of your campus unit and what resources you have available (many smaller departments just have one representative working on their new site).

 • Project sponsor